Orangeburg Bridge Repair: UIG’s Rapid Response to I-26 Emergency

 UIG Recognized: During the SCDOT Commission meeting last week, CAGC Member United Infrastructure Group (UIG) was praised for working tirelessly the weekend before last to repair a bridge that was struck and damaged over I-26 in Orangeburg.
 The quick response and action by United Infrastructure Group was lauded, repeatedly, during the Commission meeting by the SCDOT Staff and SCDOT Commissioners.

 United is glad to do its part in a tense situation.
+Learn more about our work on highways and bridges here.
 But we don’t want to forget the trucker, Mr. Travis Hall of Wagener, SC.
 Trucker fatalities are a problem that needs to be addressed, so kudos to the SCDOT for giving it the attention it deserves.
 And thanks to our industry partners at Carolinas AGC for recognizing our clean-up efforts!

 And, as always, United Infrastructure Group is hiring!
 Check out our Careers page!